Christa McAuliffe: Early life

-Sharon Christa Corrigan was born on September 2, 1948, in Boston as the oldest of the five children of accountant Edward Christopher Corrigan (1922–1990), who was of Irish descent; and Grace Mary Corrigan (1924–2018; née George), a substitute teacher, whose father was of Lebanese Maronite descent.
+Sharon Christa Corrigan was born on September 2, 1948, in Boston as the oldest of the five children of accountant Edward Christopher Corrigan (1922–1990), who was of English and Irish descent; and Grace Mary Corrigan (née George; 1924–2018), a substitute teacher, whose father was of Lebanese Maronite descent.
 McAuliffe was a great niece of Lebanese-American historian Philip Khuri Hitti.
-She was known by her middle name from an early age, although in later years she signed her name "S. Christa Corrigan", and eventually "S. Christa McAuliffe".
+McAuliffe was known by her middle name from an early age, and in later years she signed her name "S. Christa Corrigan", and eventually "S. Christa McAuliffe".

-The year she was born, her father was completing his sophomore year at Boston College.
-Not long after, he took a job as an assistant comptroller in a Boston department store, and they moved to Framingham, Massachusetts, where she attended and graduated from Marian High School in 1966.
+The year McAuliffe was born, her father was completing his sophomore year at Boston College.
+Not long after, he took a job as an assistant comptroller in a Boston department store, and they moved to Framingham, Massachusetts, where McAuliffe attended Marian High School, graduating in 1966.
 She went on to earn a bachelor's degree in 1970 from Framingham State College, now Framingham State University.
-As a youth, she was inspired by Project Mercury and the Apollo Moon landing program.
+As a youth, McAuliffe was inspired by Project Mercury and the Apollo Moon landing program.
 The day after John Glenn orbited the Earth in Friendship 7, she told a friend at Marian High, "Do you realize that someday people will be going to the Moon?
 Maybe even taking a bus, and I want to do that!"
-She wrote years later on her NASA application form: "I watched the Space Age being born, and I would like to participate."
+McAuliffe wrote years later on her NASA application form: "I watched the Space Age being born, and I would like to participate."

-In 1970, she married her longtime boyfriend whom she had known since high school, Steven J. McAuliffe, a 1970 graduate of the Virginia Military Institute, and they moved closer to Washington, D.C., so that he could attend the Georgetown University Law Center.
-They had two children, Scott and Caroline, who were nine and six, respectively, when she died.
+In 1970, McAuliffe married her longtime boyfriend whom she had known since high school, Steven J. McAuliffe, a 1970 graduate of the Virginia Military Institute.
+The couple moved closer to Washington, D.C., so that he could attend the Georgetown University Law Center.
+They had two children, Scott and Caroline, who were nine and six respectively when she died.

-She obtained her first teaching position in 1970, as an American history teacher at Benjamin Foulois Junior High School in Morningside, Maryland.
+McAuliffe obtained her first teaching position in 1970, as an American history teacher at Benjamin Foulois Junior High School in Morningside, Maryland.
 From 1971 to 1978, she taught history and civics at Thomas Johnson Middle School in Lanham, Maryland.
-In addition to teaching, she completed a Master of Arts in education supervision and administration from Bowie State University in Maryland.
+In addition to teaching, McAuliffe completed a Master of Arts in education supervision and administration from Bowie State University in Maryland.
 In 1978, she moved to Concord, New Hampshire, when Steven accepted a job as an assistant to the New Hampshire Attorney General.
-McAuliffe taught 7th and 8th grade American history and English in Concord, New Hampshire, and 9th grade English in Bow, New Hampshire, before taking a teaching post at Concord High School in 1983.
+McAuliffe taught 7th and 8th grade American history and English in Concord, New Hampshire, and ninth grade English in Bow, New Hampshire, before taking a teaching post at Concord High School in 1983.

-She was a social studies teacher, and taught several courses including American history, law, and economics, in addition to a self-designed course: "The American Woman".
+McAuliffe was a social studies teacher, and taught several courses including American history, law, and economics, in addition to a self-designed course: "The American Woman".
 Taking field trips and bringing in speakers were an important part of her teaching techniques.
-According to The New York Times, she "emphasized the impact of ordinary people on history, saying they were as important to the historical record as kings, politicians or generals."
+According to The New York Times, McAuliffe "emphasized the impact of ordinary people on history, saying they were as important to the historical record as kings, politicians or generals."